LukasWallrich/personal_webpage/content/authors/lukas/_index.md

 title: Dr Lukas Wallrich
 ---

-I am working as a Lecturer in the [Department of Organisational Psychology](https://www.bbk.ac.uk/departments/orgpsych/) at Birkbeck, University of London.
+I work as a Lecturer in the [Department of Organisational Psychology](https://www.bbk.ac.uk/departments/orgpsych/) at Birkbeck, University of London.
 There, I teach on organisational psychology master programmes and primarily research how workforce diversity can be harnessed to improve organisational performance.
 Other research interests include the effect of intergroup contact on pro-social behaviour, the development of stereotypes and implicit associations and the influence of traditional and new media on public attitudes.

+I am also very interested in Open Science and an avid *R* user.
+In that space, I enjoy contributing to the development of tools that support open research - for instance, the [CiteSource](https://www.eshackathon.org/CiteSource/) package that supports meta-analyses.
+I have also authored two R packages, [rsprite2](https://lukaswallrich.github.io/rsprite2/) and [timesaveR](https://lukaswallrich.github.io/timesaveR/).

-I recently wrapped up my PhD at [Goldsmiths, University of London](https://www.gold.ac.uk).
+In 2021, I completed my PhD at [Goldsmiths, University of London](https://www.gold.ac.uk).
 In that research, I focused on the relationships between intergroup contact and diversity beliefs.
 I am a member of the [Equalab](http://equalab.co.uk/) and former member of the [DIPlab](http://blogs.exeter.ac.uk/diplab/) research groups.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Lukas_Wallrich_academic.pdf" "newtab" >}}CV{{< /staticref >}}.